michelesr/thesis/src/mvaa.md

 For the `db` component, the `settings.env` file is used for environment variables configuration.

-The images used for Gasista Felice application can be found on Docker Hub with related Dockerfiles, that are also published in Appendix.
-The `settings.env` and `site.conf` for Nginx configuration can be found also on the Appendix.
+The used images are hosted on Docker Hub.
+The Dockerfiles used for the images, as well as the configuration files `site.conf` (used for Nginx configuration) and `settings.env` can be found in the Appendix.